-Dating back to the late 1800’s, the parent German Shepherds, or Alsatians, are bred mainly as working dogs.
-They have several characteristics that are almost unique to their breed.
+Dating back to the late 1800’s, the German Shepherd, or Alsatian, is bred mainly as a working dog.
+The German Shepherd has several characteristics which are almost unique to its breed.

-They always appear suspicious – They make fantastic protection and guard dogs.
+They are very protective – They make fantastic guard dogs.
 This is because they generally don’t trust their environment and stay alert most of the time.

 Very versatile – German Shepherds seem to adapt to almost any situation you place them into.
 Together with their high levels of intelligence and loyalty, they are almost always placed in working situations.